sweetpea-org/sweetpea-py/README.md

 $ make full
 ```

 The acceptance tests depend on the SweetPea server.
 By default, the tests will start and stop the server for each test.
-This is incredibly slow, and would make the acceptance tests take hours to complete.

-To run the acceptance tests, it's recommended that you start the server container yourself:
+It can be 2-3 times faster to start the server container yourself:

 ```
 $ docker run --rm -d -p 8080:8080 -p 6379:6379 sweetpea/server
 ```

-Then set an environment variable to tell SweetPea that you are managing the server yourself:
+and then set an environment variable to tell SweetPea that you are managing the server yourself:

 ```
 $ export SWEETPEA_EXTERNAL_DOCKER_MGMT=true
 ```

-When that environment variable is set, SweetPea will never try to start/stop the server container.
-Once that is done, the acceptance tests typically complete in 5-7 minutes.
+When that environment variable is set, SweetPea will never try to start/stop the server container, and the acceptance tests typically complete in 5-7 minutes.

 [1]: https://www.docker.com/
 [2]: https://docs.python.org/3/tutorial/venv.html

 # Specify a Port
 By default, SweetPea attempts to run its docker server using port 8080 on the host machine.
-If this port is not available, it can be changed by setting the SWEETPEA_DOCKER_PORT environment variable.
+If this port is not available, it can be changed by setting the `SWEETPEA_DOCKER_PORT` environment variable.
 For example, if SweetPea should instead run on port 5050,
 ```
 $ export SWEETPEA_DOCKER_PORT=5050
 ```